 First Aid: Croup

 Croup is a viral infection in the upper airway, around the vocal cords and windpipe.
-Swelling in this area causes a barking cough.
-Croup, most often seen in the fall, can affect kids up to age 5.
+Swelling in this area may cause a barking cough.
+Croup, most often seen in the late summer and fall, usually affects young children.

 - a barking cough

 - a high-pitched sound when breathing in (known as stridor)

 What to Do

 - Run a hot shower to create a steam-filled bathroom where you can sit with your child for 20 minutes.